Understanding Depth of Market

 The order book is the market's nervous system.
 Before price moves, liquidity shifts.
 Learning to read depth of market lets you see where the fight is happening before the candle closes.

-The Depth of Market (DOM), also called the order book, is a real-time display of all resting limit orders at each price level.
+Building on Order Flow Foundations, this lesson takes the next step: reading the live order book itself.
+The Depth of Market (DOM), also called the order book, is a real-time display of resting limit orders at each price level.
+Important caveat: it shows only visible liquidity.
+Iceberg and hidden orders rest on the book without being displayed and execute silently — meaning the visible DOM understates true depth, sometimes by a lot.
 It separates into two sides:

 The gap between the best bid (highest buy order) and the best ask (lowest sell order) is the spread.
 In liquid markets like BTC/USDT on Binance, this spread is typically one tick.